MariusZerni/moving-to-mars/README.md

 ## Player control
 I also had to create a function where the user can control the player to be able to shoot the enemies.

 I've added an event listener 'keydown' with 'ArrowRight' and 'ArrowLeft'.
-Every time the right arrow key is pressed, the player is moving one cell to the right, and similarly for the left arrow key.
+Every time the right arrow key is pressed, the player moves one cell to the right, and similarly for the left arrow key.

 The player is able to move only on the last row.

-To enforce that, I'm checking if the player's cell index is in the interval [380, 399] (meaning [cells.length - 20, cells.length - 1]).
+To enforce that, I've checked if the player's cell index is in the interval [380, 399] (meaning [cells.length - 20, cells.length - 1]).

 ```js